The Southgate Sculptures serve as a symbolic gateway to Southgate, East Meath and the Boyne Valley.

 Boann, Goddess of the Boyne - Installation day

-The symbol of the sun, the moon and the star relates to our ancient ancestors who were guided by the alignment to the sun, moon and stars, when deciding about the positioning of the many important sites in the Boyne Valley, such as Newgrange and Knowth.
+The symbol of the sun, the moon and the star relates to our ancient ancestors who were guided by the sun, moon and stars, when aligning the many sacred sites in the Boyne Valley, such as Newgrange, Knowth and Dowth.

 The swan is deeply connected to the many myths and legends associated with these heritage sites.
 Swans are a symbol of light, purity and transformation.
 The love and connection between the swans also symbolise the people who have nestled into East Meath and Drogheda and made it their home.